kang205/DVBPR/README.md

 This is our TensorFlow implementation for the paper:

-*Wang-Cheng Kang, Chen Fang, Zhaowen Wang, Julian McAuley.
-Visually-Aware Fashion Recommendation and Design with Generative Image Models.
-In Proceedings of IEEE International Conference on Data Mining (ICDM'17) ([perm_link](http://ieeexplore.ieee.org/document/8215493/), [pdf](http://cseweb.ucsd.edu/~jmcauley/pdfs/icdm17.pdf))*
+Wang-Cheng Kang, Chen Fang, Zhaowen Wang, Julian McAuley. *[Visually-Aware Fashion Recommendation and Design with Generative Image Models.](http://cseweb.ucsd.edu/~jmcauley/pdfs/icdm17.pdf)* In Proceedings of IEEE International Conference on Data Mining (ICDM'17)

 Please cite our paper if you use the code or datasets.